OpenEnergyPlatform/academy/docs/courses/06_enable_comparisons.md

 This training course provides guidance on how you can document typical numerical data from climate and energy modelling so that the likelihood of a good-quality semi-automated scenario projection comparison based on the Open Enrgy Knowledgegraph (OEKG) increases.

-You can provide feedback to this course on github: [https://github.com/OpenEnergyPlatform/academy/issues/174](https://github.com/OpenEnergyPlatform/academy/issues/174)
+You can provide feedback to this course on GitHub: [https://github.com/OpenEnergyPlatform/academy/issues/174](https://github.com/OpenEnergyPlatform/academy/issues/174)

 ## For whom is this training and what can you learn?